jimtyhurst/covid19/README.md

 ## Installation

-There are no plans to created a release version.
 Install the _development_ version of `covid19` from [GitHub](https://github.com/) with:

 ``` r
 remotes::install_github("jimtyhurst/covid19")
 ```

+There are no plans to created a released version on [CRAN](https://cran.r-project.org/) or any other repository of published packages.

 ## Example for NY Times data